 Chambers and Partners directory described him as “steeped in years and years of public law” and “formidable when handling judicial reviews“.
 He has appeared in over 100 full judicial review hearings and appeals.

-In the 2019 Chambers and Partners directory he is listed as a leader in his field as a Silk in four areas: Administrative and Public Law, Civil Liberties and Human Rights, Police Law (mainly claimants), and Community Care.
+In the 2022 Chambers and Partners directory he is listed as a leader in his field as a Silk in five areas: Administrative and Public Law, Civil Liberties and Human Rights, Police Law (mainly claimants), Data Protection and Community Care.

 Stephen’s public law practice includes human rights areas, data protection, regulatory, commercial and social welfare law.
 He has a special interest in public law cases involving the criminal justice system, information rights, community care and health law, and coroners’ inquests.
 His other area of expertise is in civil actions involving public authorities, and he is as at home cross-examining witnesses as making detailed submissions in public law cases.